How can I get rid of white spots on my tooth? (photo)Cosmetic Dentistry

 1. Dental flourosis

-usually get this if they consumed tooth much of fluoride when they are young.
+People usually get this if they consumed too much fluoride when they were young.

 2. Enamel hypoplasia

-this occurs when people teeth enamel does not form properly, which can cause the increase of tooth decay.
+This occurs when people's tooth enamel does not form properly, which can cause an increase in tooth decay.

 3. Dental hygiene

-it can be plaque or can be shown on someone when wearing braces or eating tooth many acidic or sugary foods.
+White spots can be caused by plaque or appear on the teeth of someone who wears braces, or eats too many acidic or sugary foods.